Stuartlab-UCSC/cytracepy-eval/README.md

 For this experiment, sub samples of bifurcated trees were created and compared (see presentation for clearer explanation).
 That data can be found in this repo in data/13_data data/3_data.

 The general idea and set up was to leverage the trajectory docker containers and bash to run off all the experiments.
 You can see the scripts in the /src directory that fire off the dockers.
+Use a python virtual env and the requirments.txt file to run the standalone python scripts.